-Of intangible assets, only development costs are internally generated; all other intangible assets are acquired.
+Of intangible assets, only development costs are internally generated, all other intangible assets are acquired.
 Other intangible assets consist mainly of patents, brands, customer lists and database/application software licenses.
 Additions to accumulated amortization and impairment losses are included in depreciation and amortization (see note 32).

-The goodwill of CHF 93.7 million (2013: CHF 84.2 million) arises from the acquisition of Unirac Inc. in 2010.
+The goodwill of CHF 94.2 million (2014: CHF 93.7 million) arises from the acquisition of Unirac Inc. in 2010.
 In accordance with IAS 36, goodwill is tested annually for impairment.
-Based on the assessment made in 2014, an impairment loss has been recognized in the Group's 2014 financial statements of CHF 25.2 million (2013: impairment loss of CHF 46.8 million).
+Based on the assessment made in 2015, no impairment loss has been recognized in the Group's 2015 financial statements (2014: impairment loss of CHF 25.2 million).
 Details are described below.

 For impairment testing purposes, goodwill is solely allocated to the Group's worldwide solar business as the cash-generating unit (CGU).
-To test for possible impairment of goodwill, the discounted value of the estimated future cash flows of the CGU (its "value in use") is compared with its carrying amount.
-The future cash flows are estimated on the basis of the business plan approved by management in general covering a three-year forecast period - 2015 to 2017 (2013: 2014 to 2016) - and a constant growth rate assumption of 1.0% (2013: 1.0%) for the terminal value beyond 2017 (2013: beyond 2016).
-The value in use of the CGU is based on a discount rate of 12.0% before tax (2013: 9.9%) and was determined to be below its carrying amount.
-The value in use of the CGU was used as the recoverable amount since the fair value less costs of disposal was determined to be even lower.
-The recoverable amount of the solar CGU is CHF 66 million as at December 31, 2014 (2013: CHF 92 million).
+To test for possible impairment of goodwill, the discounted value of the estimated future cash flows of the CGU (its 'value in use') is compared with its carrying amount.
+The future cash flows are estimated on the basis of the business plan approved by management in general covering a three-year forecast period - 2016 to 2018 (2014: 2015 to 2017) - and a constant growth rate assumption of 1.0% (2014: 1.0%) for the terminal value beyond 2018 (2014: beyond 2017).
+The value in use of the CGU is based on a discount rate of 12.0% before tax (2014: 12.0%)

-The 2014 impairment loss results from a reduction in projected cash flows due to a recent deterioration in the market conditions of the solar business in Japan.
-This was mostly caused by the recently announced restrictions in the grid connection of solar parks in Japan.
+The 2014 impairment loss results from a reduction in projected cash flows due to a deterioration in the market conditions of the solar business in Japan at that time.
+This was mostly caused by the announced restrictions in the grid connection of solar parks in Japan.
 There has been no observable change in the market conditions of the solar business in the US.
 This remains stable in line with previous assessments.